 Transfer to a bowl and serve with a drizzle of olive oil.
-This dip is delicious served simply with crackers; use it as a sandwich spread, or even as a pasta sauce!
+This dip is delicious served simply with crackers; use it as a sandwich spread or even as a pasta sauce!

 1. Preheat oven to 350°.
 Cook bacon in a Dutch oven over medium-high heat, stirring often, 6 to 7 minutes or until crisp; remove bacon, and drain on paper towels, reserving 1 Tbsp. drippings in Dutch oven.
 Sauté kale, onion, and garlic in hot drippings 7 to 8 minutes or until onion is tender.
-Add wine, and cook, stirring constantly, 1 to 2 minutes or until particles loosen from bottom of Dutch oven.
+Add wine, and cook, stirring constantly, 1 to 2 minutes or until particles loosen from the bottom of the Dutch oven.

 2. Stir together cream cheese and mayonnaise in a large bowl until smooth.
 Stir in Asiago cheese, next 4 ingredients, and kale mixture.
 Spoon into a lightly greased 1- to 1 1/2-qt. baking dish.

-3. Bake at 350° for 25 to 30 minutes or until center is hot and cheese is melted.
+3. Bake at 350° for 25 to 30 minutes or until the center is hot and cheese is melted.
 Let stand 5 minutes; top with bacon.
 Serve with crackers and crudités.